Clear internal communication can lower stress in the workplace

 To do that, leaders need to communicate the key topics employees care about most.
 And they need to stop sending long-winded communications and easily missed ad-hoc updates — which can contribute to their employees’ confusion and stress.
 Leaders can commit to better communication practices by:

-• Sending consistent updates: Using an up, down, and around approach, leaders need to cascade critical updates throughout an organization, contextualizing and reinforcing key information.
+Sending consistent updates: Using an up, down, and around approach, leaders need to cascade critical updates throughout an organization, contextualizing and reinforcing key information.
 This will keep employees informed and aligned around key company objectives and goals.

-• Creating a single source of truth: Having one breaks down silos, boosts transparency, and increases productivity.
+Creating a single source of truth: Having this breaks down silos, boosts transparency, and increases productivity.
 And having a core internal communications platform that all teams and departments can use to keep everyone informed creates a consistent feel to all messages — making it easier for individual employees to know what they should look for from others in their own inboxes.

-• Allotting time for focus and rest: Employers must allow for what Gartner calls “proactive rest.”
+Allotting time for focus and rest: Employers must allow for what Gartner calls “proactive rest.”
 Encourage employees to take care of their mental health with restful solutions around demanding work periods, use no-meeting blocks throughout the week, and remind folks to consider the mental health benefits available to them.

 The bottom line: The more informed and up to date employees are, the less unnecessary stress they’ll feel.
-Find and commit to a consistent cadence so employees no longer stress about what’s going on at the company, its goals, or its direction.
+Find and commit to a consistent communication cadence so employees no longer stress about what’s going on at the company, its goals, or its direction.

 Go deeper: Quiet quitting: How better communications can help fix it